JPriskomatis/360-Virtual-Tour/README.md

 7) Small quizes in specific classrooms:
     -Based on if the viewer is inside a classroom we can create a small easy quiz based on the classroom's teaching material;

+8) UI glass-like panel at top left for title